 TGax Editor: Please modify the 8th paragraph of this section in D1.1 (pg 162, line 25) as follows:

-[3060, 9444]If an HE AP does not receive an HE Capabilities element with the Rx Control Frame To MultiBSS set to 1 from a STA, then the HE AP shall not send a Multi-STA Block Ack frame whose destination STAs associate with more than one APs to the STA.
+[3060, 9444]If an HE AP does not receive an HE Capabilities element with the Rx Control Frame To MultiBSS subfield in HE MAC Capabilities Information field set to 1 from a STA, then the HE AP shall not send to the STA a Multi-STA Block Ack frame whose destination directed to STAs from at least two different BSSs of the multiple BSSID set. associate with more than one APs to the STA.

 TGax Editor: Please add a new paragraph after the 8th paragraph (above) in this section as follows:

+An AP that transmits a Multi-STA BlockAck frame addressed to HE STAs shall set the TA field of the frame to the MAC address of the AP, except when dot11MultiBSSIDActivated is true and the Multi-STA BlockAck frame is directed to STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.

 TGax Editor: Please modify the 9th paragraph of this section in D1.1 (pg 162, line 30) as follows:

-A non-AP HE STA that is associated with [5175] a nontransmitted BSSID and has indicated support for receiving Control frames with TA set to the Transmitted BSSID (Rx Control Frame To MultiBSS set to 1 in HE Capabilities element), shall[3062] respond with a BlockAck frame whose RA is set either to the (nontransmitted) BSSID[5175] it is associated with or the transmitted BSSID (i.e., the TA of the soliciting MU BAR frame).
+A non-AP HE STA that is associated with a BSS corresponding to[5175] a nontransmitted BSSID and has indicated support for receiving Control frames with TA set to the Ttransmitted BSSID (via Rx Control Frame To MultiBSS subfield set to 1 in HE Capabilities element that it transmits), shall[3062], upon receiving an MU BAR Control frame with TA set to the transmitted BSSID, respond with a BlockAck frame whose RA is set either to the (nontransmitted) BSSID of the BSS[5175] it is associated with or the transmitted BSSID (i.e., the TA of the soliciting MU BAR frame).

 Allowed settings of the Trigger frame fields and UL MU Response Scheduling A-Control subfields